hyperledger-labs/splice/cluster/images/docs/src/glossary.rst

       * provides APIs for resolution in both directions that can be used by other apps (e.g., the wallet) to display and accept CNS names instead of party ids

+    Splice

+      * The name of the HyperLedger lab project that will host the code for Amulet, DSO governance, Amulet Name Service, SV nodes, and validator nodes.

     Splitwell